Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 {: style="text-align: justify"}

 If it is not the importance of an event that shapes the emotional tone of an article, is there maybe another feature?
-From the previous analysis, we gathered that it is rather difficult to associate emotions to events, and that the overall positiveness and negativity of an event might be washed out if calculated by an aggregation of several news sources.
+From the previous analysis, we gathered that it is rather difficult to associate emotions to the importance of an event, and that the overall positiveness and negativity of an event, as reported by the average tone, might be washed out if calculated by an aggregation of several news sources.
 We thus dig a step further, and focus on the individual news article reporting an event and we try to see whether the distance between an event and the news article source influence how we perceive the incident.
-We define an emotional charge which integrates the polarity and the tone of an individual article and look for a trend when plotted against the geographic distance of event and source location.
+We define an emotional charge which integrates the polarity and the tone of an individual article and look for a trend when plotted against the geographic distance of an event and its news source location.
 {: style="text-align: justify"}

 <iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plot.ly/~matterhorn_ada/6.embed"></iframe>